-It’s the thirtieth anniversary of the long dreamed about, too good to last summit meeting of both Seventies- and Eighties-era YES members on the album Union, with Jon Anderson, Trevor Rabin, Alan White, Steve Howe, Tony Kaye, and the late Chris Squire ALL here In the Studio.
+It’s the long dreamed about, too-good-to-last summit meeting of both Seventies- and Eighties-era YES members on the album Union, with Jon Anderson, Trevor Rabin, Steve Howe, Tony Kaye, the late Alan White and Chris Squire ALL here In the Studio.
 “Lift Me Up and turn me over…”, indeed!YES’s worldwide success in the first half of the Seventies decade became inversely proportional to the vitriolic Punk Rock/ New Wave diatribes they had to endure with the other Prog Rockers in the second half.
 For the conclusion of the best of YES, In the Studio miraculously assembled everyone pictured below to share the saga, focusing in this part two on the music and challenging years beginning with the comeback of the decade in 1983 90125 , Big Generator in 1987, Union thirty years ago this month, and the vastly under-appreciated 2001 album Magnification.
 The voters of the annual Rock Hall inductions appear to be finally acknowledging certain iconic bands that have been dying to be admitted, and in the cases of Deep Purple, The Ramones, and YES, quite literally.
 The Rock and Roll Hall of Fame finally employed some “affirmative action” with the induction of progressive rock icon YES.
 Co-founder Jon Anderson sang with YES for the first time in over a decade after inductors Geddy Lee and Alex Lifeson of Rush welcomed the veteran band, with Lee subbing for the deceased Yes co-founder Chris Squire on a performance of “Roundabout”.